 Whether fatty acids diffuse across membranes or are transported by membrane transporters has been a source of much debate.
 Fatty acids transporters including FATPs, FABPpm and FAT(CD36) are present in the syncytiotrophoblast plasma membrane [1].
 However, modelling placental fatty acid transfer suggests that this process occurs very quickly and that, at least for uptake from the maternal circulation, membrane transport may not be a rate limiting step [3].
 Within the syncytiotrophoblast fatty acids are rapidly converted to acyl-CoA, the primary substrate entering all intracellular metabolic pathways, e.g. oxidation, re-esterification.
 The formation of acyl-CoA prevents efflux via transporters or diffusion.
 Fatty acid release from the syncytiotrophoblast could occur following dissociation of free fatty acids bound to cytoplasmic binding proteins or following the activity of thioesterases and hydrolases.
 However, the specific mechanisms underlying fatty acid release from the placenta remain an area of interest.

 While research into membrane transport of fatty acids has primarily focused on FATPs, FAT and FABPpm new data suggest that other classes of transporters are important, especially for essential fatty acids.
 The sodium‐dependent lysophosphatidylcholine symporter Mfsd2a has been shown to mediate DHA delivery across the blood brain barrier, and there is now evidence for its presence in the placenta.
 In diabetic pregnancies, lower Mfsd2a levels are associated with lower DHA in the cord blood [4].
 Consistent with studies in the general population, DHA in the cord blood of these diabetic pregnancies correlated with psychomotor skills at 6 months of age [4].
-This work highlights how specific mechanisms exist for biologically important fatty acids such as DHA.
+This work highlights how specific transport mechanisms exist for biologically important fatty acids such as DHA.

 On leaving the syncytiotrophoblast, it is unclear how hydrophobic fatty acids diffuse through the villus stroma.
 It has been hypothesised that transfer may primarily occur in regions of vasculosyncytial membrane, where the syncytiotrophoblast and endothelium are separated only by the basement membrane and no villus stroma has to be passed [5].
 However, these structures, in which the distance between the maternal and fetal circulation is smallest, are only fully developed at the end of pregnancy, while in earlier pregnancy periods fatty acids will have to pass across the aqueous medium of the stroma.